 Ligularia dentata ‘Desdemona’ – Large, dark purple round leaves, each up to 10” in diameter make this a stunning addition to the moist, shady garden.
 In August, orange daisy-like flowers are produced, which contrast wonderfully with the foliage.
 Also makes a great container plant for the shade.

-Liriope muscarii ‘Christmas Tree’ (Lilyturf) – Clump forming with long grass-like foliage to 14”, the selection produces large, purple ‘Christmas Tree’ like flowers in late summer.
+Liriope muscarii ‘Super Blue’ (Lilyturf) – Clump forming with long dark green grass-like foliage to 18” tall, the selection produces large, purple spikes in late summer.
 Shade to sun, in well-drained soils.

 Liriope muscarii ‘Variegata’ (Variegated Lilyturf) – Chartreuse and green striped grassy foliage, growing to 14” tall.
 In the sun, the chartreuse bands become more golden.
 Shade to sun, in well drained soils.